DJ Jim Burgess

 ruled the dancefloors of New York City clubs such as Infinity, 12 West, the Saint, Underground, Studio 54, as well as playing the Ice Palace in Fire Island.
 He chose to retire in 1981 at the age of 28.

 Burgess had been one of the initial three resident DJs at the Saint along with Alan Dodd and Roy Thode, from its opening on 20 September 1980.
 Burgess's popularity was attributed not only to his style and technique, but a love for theatrical effects and elements, which developed from his love of opera.
-He would frequently create his own "sound scenes" by using the dialogue from well-known film scenes over the break of a record - as well as attentuating the effect through long mixes and sophisticated blending.
+He would frequently create his own "sound scenes" by using the dialogue from well-known film scenes over the break of a record - as well as attenuating the effect through long mixes and

 In 1979 he was one of the DJ’s chosen to play at “BEACH.”